Last updated on January 23rd, 2023 at 05:11 pm

 Regular consumption in the first trimester of pregnancy is beneficial for you and your baby.
 Particularly in the first trimester, eating bananas helps with proper baby’s bone and nervous system development.

-- Importance of antioxidants during pregnancy
+- 11 amazing benefits of eating avocados during pregnancy